CF-ASPNET-401-Midterm/Web-Application/README.md

 **Version**: 1.0.0

 ## Overview
-This MVC web application does blah, blah, blah!
+This API does blah, blah, blah!

 ## Getting Started
 The following is required to run the program.